kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It is a chemoreceptor that monitors serum sodium levels

 #### Answer: B. It is a baroreceptor - *FALSE* = C. It is supplied by the glossopharyngeal nerve - TRUE
-- The carotid body is innervated by the carotid branch of the glossopharyngeal nerve.
-It is a small, reddish-brown, ovoid mass that lies on the medial side of the carotid bifurcation, serving as a chemoreceptor that monitors the level of carbon dioxide in the blood.
-It is similar in structure to the coccygeal body, which is situated on the middle sacral artery.
+- **Carotid Body** is innervated by *Carotid Branch of Glossopharyngeal Nerve* (CN IX)
+-  It is a small, reddish-brown, ovoid mass that lies on medial side of carotid bifurcation,
+	- Serving as a *chemoreceptor* that monitors level of **carbon dioxide** in blood
+- It is similar in structure to *coccygeal body*, which is situated on middle sacral artery (MSA)

 ### Q1.114
 A 45-year-old woman underwent excision of the pisiform bone as a last resort treatment for painful arthritis involving the joint between the pisiform and a neighbouring carpal bone.
-Which of the following statements about the pisiform bone is true?
+Which of the following statements about the *pisiform bone* is true?

   	A. It is situated on a plane posterior to the other carpal bones
 	B. It has a single articular facet